FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-jurisdiction as an office coordinator and manager with duties that include talking with clients and
+another jurisdiction as an office coordinator and manager with duties that include talking with

 47, Additional Rule 10